jcatdom/DesignOps-Playbook/Source.md

 # Source of truth

-You can find every style and every component in Figma and Code, and they are (or should be) perfectly aligned.
+Every style and component are present in Figma and Code, and we work hard to maintain them perfectly aligned.

 ## Do Figma and Code sync automatically?

-No, we don't have an automatic process between Figma and Code.
+No, we don't have an automatic process to sync Figma and Code.
 You need to update your side proactively to the changes made on the other side.

 * If you find a defect in the code but the Figma file is OK: Adjust Code
 * If you find a defect in the Figma file but the code is OK: Adjust Figma